You are here

 In July 2009, Spertus named Dr. Hal M. Lewis, an expert on Jewish organizational leadership, its eighth president.
 About his appointment, Chair of the Spertus Board of Trustees Donna Barrows said: “We are honored to have Hal Lewis accept this position.
 Like Spertus, his areas of expertise encompass the breadth and depth of the contemporary Jewish experience.
 He brings an expert’s perspective on leadership and organizational planning, something that is critical to all educational and cultural organizations at this time of change in the economic and business environments.
 Because he has the rare distinction of having been a Spertus student, faculty member, program officer, and administrator, he has a unique understanding of our organization’s specific strengths and challenges, as well as what Spertus means to those we serve.”

 Under the leadership of Dr. Lewis, the once-separate divisions of Spertus College, Spertus Museum, and the Asher Library were combined into an integrated Center for Jewish Learning and Culture, combining and consolidating resources across the divisions to more efficiently and effectively serve Spertus students and core audiences.
 In response to today’s needs, Spertus offers academic and public programs at Spertus, in the Chicago suburbs, and in select locations across North America.

-Spertus today offers accredited Master’s degree programs in Jewish Studies, Jewish Professional Studies, and Nonprofit Management, and Doctoral degree programs in Jewish Studies.
+Spertus today offers accredited Master’s degree programs in Jewish Studies, Jewish Professional Studies, and Doctoral degree programs in Jewish Studies.
 Distance learning options serve students in 38 U.S. states and nine foreign countries.